 Annual Return Deadline - What To Do Next?

-But try to panic, we can help you each step of the way.
+But try not to panic, we can help you each step of the way.
 From capturing your Annual Return to helping with the preparation of accounts, our team of experts can make sure your company remains compliant.

 You must submit your first Annual Return (a B1 form) 6 months after the incorporation of your company.
 The Companies Registration Office normally sends a reminder out by email or letter, 6 weeks in advance of your Annual Return Date (ARD).
 That gives you plenty of time to submit your Annual Return.

 For your first Annual Return, you need to supply information on the status of your company including Company Directors, Company Secretary, Shareholders & how many shares they own.